gem/oq-engine/doc/continental-scale-risk-calculations.md

 ```
 aggregate_by = country
 ```
-It is also possible to compute what we call multi-tag aggregations;
+It is also possible to compute what we call *multi-tag aggregations*;
 for instance, if you want results aggregated by country, occupancy and taxonomy you can just set in the job.ini
 ```